ravikanagpal/AI_React_Chat_Bot/README.md

 ### **1. Technology Stack**

-- **FastAPI**: Chosen for its simplicity, asynchronous capabilities, and automatic OpenAPI documentation generation.
+- **FastAPI**: Retained for its simplicity, asynchronous capabilities, and automatic OpenAPI documentation generation.
+- **React**: Chosen as the frontend framework for its component-based architecture, ease of use, and strong ecosystem support.
+- **SQLite**: Introduced as a lightweight, disk-based database for persistent backend storage.
-- **Docker**: Used for containerization, ensuring consistency across development, testing, and production environments.
+- **Docker**: Used for containerization to provide a consistent runtime environment across development, testing, and production.
-- **Python Logging**: Integrated for observability and debugging during runtime.
+- **Python Logging**: Incorporated for observability and debugging.
-- **In-Memory Data Storage**: Used to store chat history for simplicity in this prototype.

 ---

 ### 2. Chat History Storage

 **Current Implementation:**
-- Chat history is now stored in a SQLite database for persistent storage.
-This ensures chat data remains available even after restarts, making it more suitable for practical use cases.
+- Chat history is stored in a **SQLite database**, ensuring persistence even after application restarts.
+- SQLite was chosen for its simplicity, zero-configuration setup, and capability to manage the required data volume for this application.

 **Future Considerations:**
-- Scale to larger databases like PostgreSQL or MongoDB for handling larger datasets or more complex queries.
+- Upgrade to a robust database like PostgreSQL or MongoDB for scalability and support for larger datasets.
-- Add caching mechanisms such as Redis for faster querying of frequently accessed data.
+- Introduce caching with **Redis** for faster access to frequently accessed chat data.

 ---